josiahlucerodev/nactemplate/README.md

 </div>

 ## About
-This project (nactemplate) provides a template for the configuration of the cpp programming langauage and is the primary template for the novo affect software stack.
+This project (nactemplate) provides a template for the configuration of cpp programming language projects and is the primary template for the novo affect software stack.

 Whats Provided:
 * Header and Source scanner